arcanstone/arcanstone/README.md

 ## About Me

 I'm a passionate Computer Science and Mathematics student at the University of Toronto with a strong foundation in **distributed systems**, **deep learning**, and **programming language design**.
-As a Software Engineering Research Assistant, I'm advancing the frontiers of **dependently-typed functional programming** and **formal verification**.
+As a Software Engineering Research Assistant, I worked with **dependently-typed functional programming** and **formal verification**.

-**Current Focus:** Developing next-generation programming languages for mathematical proof construction and high-performance distributed systems.
+**Current Focus:** Developing programming languages for mathematical proof construction and high-performance distributed systems.

 ## Research & Innovation